blaise-io/live-reload/readme.md

 monitor on a page.
 Whenever one of the monitored files is changed, the browser tab gets refreshed.

-Currently only scripts and stylesheets are supported for monitoring.
+Currently scripts and stylesheets are supported for monitoring.

+Please create an issue for bugs and feature requests.

 ## Features under consideration